 You may have a religion, but the Earth does not.
 One must adapt to their environment in order to thrive and survive.
 One must also not refuse connection with the local flavors of spirituality or the people around them who they serve.
 If you put a barrier between yourself and the people you are reading for based on your own personal racist or elitist sentiments, you of course will not be able to give them accurate readings.

-If you are learning to read bones, and would like to discuss it in a more private area than the site comments, go to Witch University and apply to join the Skull and Bones Society.
+If you are learning to read bones, and would like to discuss it in a more private area than the site comments, go to Witch University.
 It’s free, and you can learn a lot.